DataDog/documentation/content/en/security/cloud_workload_security/_index.md

 ## Investigate and remediate security signals

-Investigate security signals in the [Security Signals Explorer][8].
+Investigate and triage security signals in the [Security Signals Explorer][8].
 View detailed information about the impacted files or processes, related signals and logs, and remediation steps.

 ## Get started